teamplanes/react-native-modal-controller/README.md

   );
 };

-const App = () => {
+// Your app entry point - define your Modals and pass into the Context Provider const App = () => {
   return (
     <ModalControllerProvider
       modals={[
         {
+          // Your unique name/key for this modal to be opened
           name: 'myModal',
+          // Define whether, when opened, this modal should override or exist in parallel
           priority: Priority.Override,
           animation: {
             inDuration: 500,
             outDuration: 500,
+            // Using react-native-animatable animations or your own
             in: 'fadeInDown' as Animation,
             out: 'fadeOutUp' as Animation,
           },
           Component: MyModal,
         },
       ]}
+      // Customise the backdrop
       backdrop={{
         activeOpacity: 0.5,
         transitionInTiming: 500,